matthewnewell/matthewnewell.github.io/_posts/2014-08-21-has_many_through.md

 rake db:migrate
 {% endhighlight ruby %}

-And make some data in the console
+and make some data in the console.

 {% highlight ruby %}
 rails c